Information about the Department of Education's social media policy

 - departmental initiatives/programmes

 If you follow us on Twitter, we do not automatically follow back.
-We will use hashtags and mention other Twitter accounts where we think we can reach a wider audience.
+We will use hashtags and mention other Twitter accounts where appropriate.
 Being followed, using hashtags or mentioning other accounts does not imply endorsement of any kind.

-We will retweet where we think it is interesting but, again, this is not an endorsement.
+We will retweet where we think it is useful or interesting but, again, this is not an endorsement.
 We will update and monitor our Twitter account during office hours, Monday to Friday.
 Twitter may occasionally be unavailable and we accept no responsibility for our lack of service due to any downtime.
+When making announcements, we will communicate first via social media when we think that this is the right approach.

 We welcome feedback, ideas and engagement from all our followers and will try to join the conversation where possible, and where it is right to do so.
 Where we can, we will point followers to additional information already in the public domain.
 We are not able to reply individually to all messages we receive via Twitter.
 Emerging themes or helpful suggestions are routinely passed on to policy colleagues in the department.